ukrainian-serge/CAPSTONE.io/index.md

 More reading in general is a great idea, so I am not partial to either substrate.
 Also, cost wasn't taken into consideration during this analysis and that can play a large role in decision making of purchases.

 Thanks for reading!

-*A notebook with just the notation and interactive charts(no code) will be made available soon*